awortham/awortham.github.io/_posts/2016-6-19-factory-girl-traits.md

 Traits are yet another way to keep our code dry.
 The next time you find yourself writing out the database relations for your object, consider whether a FactoryGirl trait may be the way to go.

--Final Notes-
+### Final Notes

-Some good resources that I have learned from are Thoughtbot's Upcase tutorials and this [blog post](https://robots.thoughtbot.com/remove-duplication-with-factorygirls-traits) by Thoughtbot
+Some good resources that I have learned from are Thoughtbot's [Upcase](https://thoughtbot.com/upcase/join) tutorials and this [blog post](https://robots.thoughtbot.com/remove-duplication-with-factorygirls-traits) by Thoughtbot